kdhananiUH/SQL-Query-Generator/README.md

 # SQL-Query-Generator

 + The SQL Query Generator is a tool that allows users to upload CSV data and generate SQL queries based on their prompts.
-+ It utilizes the 'gemini-pro' model from Google GenerativeAI for efficient query generation.
++ I have used 'gemini-pro' model from Google GenerativeAI for efficient query generation.

 + Please refer to below images for the demo: